ciscoheat/superforms-web/src/routes/whats-new-v2/+page.md

 })
 ```

-## validate method improved
+## New validateForm method

-The [validate](/concepts/client-validation#validate) method is useful for retrieving the validation result for the whole form, or a specific field.
-You can now also call `validate({ update: true })` to trigger a full client-side validation.
+The `validateForm` method is useful for retrieving the validation result for the whole form.
+Previously you could call `validate()` to do this, but you must now use `validateForm()`.
+There are two options, `{ update?: true, schema?: ValidationAdapter<Partial<T>> }` which can be used to trigger a full client-side validation, and validate the schema only partially.

 ## empty: 'zero' option for intProxy and numberProxy